How Do We Tell Our Children?

 How Do We Tell Our Children?
-(Wie sagen wir es unseren Kindern?) is a 1949 German comedy film directed by Hans Deppe and starring Leny Marenbach, Mathias Wieman and Hilde Körber.
-The film was made by the major German studio UFA in 1944, but was not released until several years after the end of the war.
+(Wie sagen wir es unseren Kindern?) is a 1944 German comedy film directed by Hans Deppe and starring Leny Marenbach, Mathias Wieman and Hilde Körber.
+Made by the major German studio UFA, the film was not released until 21 December 1949 in Berlin and 13 March 1951 in Austria.

 The film's sets were designed by the art director Wilhelm Vorwerg.
 Shooting took place in the Babelsberg Studios and on location in Dresden and Switzerland.

 Synopsis

 In a suburb of Dresden, a widowed doctor with four children lives opposite a divorcee with three children.
 Gradually they fall in love despite the constant feuding between their children.